fhalab/evSeq/README.md

 The correct packages should be automatically installed and a GUI shortcut is also made, but this is not guaranteed to work as you update your packages/dependencies in the future.

 ### Updating
 By default, `evSeq` is installed in non-dev mode.
 This means that changes to the code base on your computer will not be reflected come run-time.
-If you want an editable version of `evSeq`, install with the `evSeq_dev` environment (note, however, that this environment does not set exact versions of dependencies like `evSeq_exact`).
-We recommend installing in non-dev mode (i.e., using the `evSeq_exact` environment).
+If you want an editable version of `evSeq`, install with the `evSeq_dev` environment (note, however, that this environment does not set exact versions of dependencies like `evSeq`).
+We recommend installing in non-dev mode (i.e., using the `evSeq` environment).
+Finally, we also provide the `evSeq_general` environment file which is similar to `evSeq_dev` but does not install an editable version of `evSeq`.
 To update `evSeq` when installed in a non-dev environment, the environment must be recreated.
 The below commands will update `evSeq`.
 First, navigate the evSeq repository folder via command line and enter the below commands:

 ```
 git pull
-conda remove -n evSeq_exact --all
+conda remove -n evSeq --all
-conda env create -f envs/evSeq_exact.yml
+conda env create -f envs/evSeq.yml
 ```

 ### Usage
 #### Command Line
 Thanks to `setuptools` `entry_points`, `evSeq` can be accessed from the command line after installation as if it were added to `PATH` by running:
 ```
+conda activate evSeq
 evSeq refseq folder --OPTIONAL_ARGS ARG_VALUE --FLAGS
 ```
 where `refseq` is the .csv file containing information about the experiment described above and `folder` is the directory that contains the raw `.fastq` files (.gz or unzipped) for the experiment.